Ambient 1: Music for Airports

-Ambient 1: Music for Airports is the sixth studio album by the English musician Brian Eno, released in 1978 by Polydor Records.
-It is the first of Eno's albums released under the label of ambient music, a genre of music intended to "induce calm and a space to think" while remaining "as ignorable as it is interesting".
+Ambient 1: Music for Airports is a studio album by the English musician Brian Eno.
+It was released in February 1979 through E.G. Records and Polydor Records.
+It was the first Eno album released under the label of ambient music, a genre intended to "induce calm and a space to think" while remaining "as ignorable as it is interesting".
 While not Eno's earliest entry in the style, it is credited with coining the term.

-The album consists of four compositions created by layering tape loops of differing lengths, and was designed to be continuously looped as a sound installation, with the intent of defusing the tense, anxious atmosphere of an airport terminal.
-Eno defined his approach in opposition to "canned" Muzak and easy listening practices.
-The album was the first of four albums released in Eno's Ambient series, which concluded with 1981's Ambient 4: On Land.
+The album consists of four compositions created by layering tape loops of differing lengths, and was designed to be continuously looped as a sound installation, with the intent of defusing the anxious atmosphere of an airport terminal as an alternative to "canned" Muzak and easy listening styles.
+The album was the first of four albums released in Eno's Ambient series, which concluded with 1982's Ambient 4: On Land.

-In 2004, Rolling Stone credited the album with defining the ambient genre.
+In 2004, Rolling Stone credited Music for Airports with defining the ambient genre.
 In 2016, Pitchfork ranked it the greatest ambient album of all time.